Shifting Financial Marketing into Gear

 The Benefits of Transcribing Your Financial Podcast

-Audio transcription can make your financial podcast immediately more visible and attractive.
+Transcribing your financial podcast can make it more visible and attractive.
 Unfortunately, many financial podcasts miss out on the opportunity to extend their show’s influence using transcription — whether they are unaware of its benefits, can’t find the tools, or have a lack of time and resources.

 Transcription is essentially a written version of your podcast, it changes your audio medium into text and adds a beneficial layer of content that is beneficial to your podcast and website.